-Each time a defense projectile hits an alien, the player gets 10 points.
-The game is over either when the player gets all the aliens or when the player is hit.
-In either case, a message is displayed to the user, indicating "Game Over" and showing the final score.
+The game ends either when the zapper shoots all of the segments or when a segment runs into the zapper.
+In either case, a message is displayed to the user indicating that the game is over and showing the player's final score.